favourrr-a/rn-assignment7-11014111/README.md

 # React Native Shopping Application
 ## Student ID: 11014111
 ### Project Overview
 This is a React Native application created using Expo CLI.
-It was created for my sixth assignment in Mobile Application Development.
+It was created for my seventh assignment in Mobile Application Development.

 ### What is this app?
 The app is an online shopping application that fetches products from an external API